 Why do sports drinks contain electrolytes?

 Your body sweats to cool itself down.
 When this happens, you don't just lose water, you also lose vital electrolytes, particularly sodium.
-The sodium and other electrolytes in sports drinks like Gatorade, Gatorade Endurance Formula and G2 help to replace the electrolytes lost in sweat.
+The sodium and other electrolytes in sports drinks like Gatorade, and other beverages like Propel, help to replace the electrolytes lost in sweat.
 Electrolyte replacement is especially important when exercising for prolonged periods of time or in hot and humid climates.

 What are the electrolytes in Gatorade Thirst Quencher?